 Our Standards Organizations Focus

-Our areas of focus include standard technologies currently in use such as Wi-Fi, cloud-management, DSL, PON (fiber), and G.fast, and future technologies such as G.mgfast.
+Our areas of focus include standard technologies currently in use such as Wi-Fi, mesh networks, cloud-management, DSL, PON (fiber), and G.fast, and future technologies such as G.mgfast and Wi-Fi 6E.

 Download the document “ASSIA Participation in Standards Organizations” to see what we are doing with the: